GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/openid-connect.md

 ![add-client4](../img/openid/add-client4-311.png)

 There are many client configuration parameters.
-Most of these are specified in the OpenID Connect [Dynamic Client Registration](http://openid.net/specs/openid-connect-registration-1_0.html) specification.
+Most are specified in the [Client Registration](http://openid.net/specs/openid-connect-registration-1_0.html#ClientRegistration) section of the OpenID Connect specification.

 There are two configurations params which can only be configured via oxTrust by an administrator.
 These include:

- - Pre-Authorization -- Use this if you want to suppress the end user authorization prompt.
-This is handy for SSO scenarios where the clients are your own (not third party), and there is no need to prompt the person to approve the release of information.
+ - Pre-Authorization: If the OAuth authorization prompt should not be displayed to end users, set this field to `Enabled`.
+This is useful for SSO to internal clients (not third party) where there is no need to prompt the person to approve the release of information.

- - Persist Client Authorizations -- Use this option if you only want to prompt the end user once to authorize the release of user information.
-It will cause the data to be persisted under the person's entry in the Gluu LDAP server.
+ - Persist Client Authorizations: If end users should only be prompted for authorization the *first* time they access the client, set this field to `True`.
+All data will be persisted under the person's entry in the Gluu LDAP and the end user will not be prompted to release informationd during subsequent logins.

 ## Custom Client Registration